Training and events

 Three Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland (UQ).

 You have three minutes (and a single slide) in which to present a compelling oration on your thesis and its significance.
 3MT is not an exercise in trivialising or ‘dumbing-down’ research, but challenges you to consolidate your ideas and research discoveries so they can be presented concisely to a non-specialist audience.

 "If you can't explain it simply, you don't understand it well enough" - Albert Einstein

 3 Minute Thesis: 2019 Competition

-This year's 3MT took place at the Summer Showcase on 6th June 2018 and was open to all PhD and EngD students to enter (and watch)!
+This year's 3MT will take place at the Summer Showcase on 12th June 2019 and is open to all Loughborough University and Loughborough University London Doctoral to enter (and watch)!

 - A single static PowerPoint slide is permitted (no slide transitions, animations or 'movement' of any description, the slide is to be presented from the beginning of the oration).

 - No additional electronic media (e.g. sound and video files) are permitted.

 - No additional props (e.g. costumes, musical instruments, laboratory equipment) are permitted.